johntao/vim-reimagination/Notes.md

     - in the end the Motion algorithm is a class and it cannot hold buffer as a static readonly member
     - so the final design pass in buffer as a parameter

-## aggressive oo design
+## Aggressive Object-Oriented Programming

-  - mark everything sealed if it's not meant to be inherited
+- Mark everything as sealed if it's not meant to be inherited.
-  - hide every POCO inside a class if it's not used elsewhere
+- Hide or nest every POCO inside a class or method if it's not used elsewhere.
-  - including interfaces that doesn't have multiple implementations
-  - including private methods that doesn't have another method to call it
-  - including POCOs only accessible to another type
+  - POCOs only accessible to another type.
+  - Interfaces that don't have multiple implementations.
+  - Private methods that aren't called by other methods.
+- Reduce the number of interface members if possible.
+- Reduce the number of public method parameters if possible.

 ## ReadOnlySpan